skycoin/skycoin/README.md

 export WALLET_NAME=$wallet-file-name-meet-the-requirements
 ```

-Then run the tests with the follwoing command:
+Then run the tests with the following command:

 ```sh
 make integration-test-live